 The idea of employees having control over recognition and bonuses is sometimes regarded with skepticism.
-In fact, some cite Bonusly's high engagement numbers (90% of employees giving bonuses each month) as a sign that there might be something nefarious going on: quid pro quo bonuses.
+In fact, some cite Bonusly's high engagement numbers — on average, 78% of users were recognized at least once a month in 2018 — as a sign that there might be something nefarious going on, i.e., quid pro quo bonuses.

 After analyzing the behavior of our entire user base, it turns out that this fear is not supported by the data.
 In fact, you can definitely trust employees with peer-to-peer bonuses, as they tend to avoid giving bonuses to those who recently gave them one.

 What we talk about when we talk about

 When two users give each other bonuses within a short period of time, this may look like reciprocity (“the practice of exchanging things with others for mutual benefit”).
 We generally want to discourage that, because bonuses ought to be given to celebrate great work that drives value for the company.

 Skeptics often assume that if a lot of employees are giving and receiving bonuses, then the only possible explanation is reciprocal giving (i.e., A gives to B and B gives to A).
 This assumption is incorrect — it is possible to have high participation without excessive reciprocity:

 In the above example, 100% of employees both gave and received a bonus.
 Yet there was no reciprocation.

 It’s also important to note that the appearance of reciprocity can happen for perfectly legitimate reasons.